cweb/confusables.js/README.md

-# confusablesjs
+# confusables.js
-A javascript library for Unicode Confusables
+A javascript utility for Unicode Confusables

 ## Dependency
 If you want to call the provided `confuse()` function with your input, it requires [String.fromCodePoint](https://github.com/mathiasbynens/String.fromCodePoint) by [Mathias Bynens](https://mathiasbynens.be/).